mozilla/webdev-bootcamp/reference/git_github.rst

 request and allow you to set the review bit on the attachment to track the state of the review in Bugzilla.

-Owners and the Mozilla Github Organization
+Owners and the Mozilla GitHub Organization
 ------------------------------------------
-See the `Github page on wiki.mozilla.org <https://wiki.mozilla.org/Github>`_ for information on the Mozilla organization on Github or anything that requires owner access for the organization.
+See the `GitHub page on wiki.mozilla.org <https://wiki.mozilla.org/Github>`_ for information on the Mozilla organization on GitHub or anything that requires owner access for the organization.